 It is a great way to quickly improve your app load time by just deactivating the plugins that are unnecessary and are not required in your app's functioning.
 Another trick that might provide you some assistance is 'File Compression', where a tool named 'Gzip' can come very handy in turning your app into a zip file.

 So, these were some of the most effective as well as efficient ways to help you to Reduce App Loading Time for your web and mobile application.
-But always remember to regularly measure app load time as well.
+But always remember to measure app load time as well regularly.